antoniordf/fundamental_data_extraction/README.md

 - Every `*.pdf` under `input_pdfs/` (recursively) is processed.
 - Outputs are written to `output_pdfs/` by default.
 Use `--output-dir /path/to/out` to override.
+- Failures for individual filings are reported but do not halt the batch; the final JSON includes an `errors` array alongside `results` when any issues occur.

 ### Additional Options